geminilabs/megatype/README.md

 ###Debugging
-MegaType contains extensive debugging tools to let you visualise your type and grid setup, which are on by default.
+MegaType contains extensive debugging tools to let you visualise your type and grid setup, these are enabled by default.

 ```scss
 // debug baseline grid